webguru103/smooch-docs/source/includes/_adding_smooch_js.md

 ## Zendesk Help Center

 Zendesk Help Center is a self-service support software that provides a knowledge base for your team and customers.

 Follow the instructions below to add Smooch into your Zendesk Help Center:

 ### 1. Connect to your Help Center dashboard and customize your theme

-On your Zendesk Help Center dashboard, click on the "General" menu and then "Cutomize design".
+On your Zendesk Help Center dashboard, click on the "General" menu and then "Customize design".

 <img style="width:50%; min-width:400px; max-width:800px;" src="../images/zendeskhc_custom_design.png" alt="Zendesk Customize design">

 ### 2. Add Smooch javascript code to the footer of your theme

 On the newly displayed sidebar, click on "edit theme".

 <img style="width:50%; min-width:400px; max-width:800px;" src="../images/zendeskhc_edit_theme.png" alt="Zendesk Edit theme">